Oliver-Guthmann/asphalt-regression-sas/README.md

 # How to Run
   1. Open SAS Studio
   2. Open SAS file
-  3. Run Script, procs may be run one at a time to understand flow/logic of analysis
+  3. Run Script, procs may be run one at a time to understand flow of project